Biavax II Side Effects

 Applies to mumps virus vaccine / rubella virus vaccine: intramuscular powder for solution

 Along with its needed effects, mumps virus vaccine / rubella virus vaccine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking mumps virus vaccine / rubella virus vaccine:Symptoms of allergic reaction - rare

 - Difficulty in breathing or swallowing

 - swelling of eyes, face, or inside of nose

 - unusual tiredness or weakness (sudden and severe)

-If any of the following side effects occur while taking mumps virus vaccine / rubella virus vaccine, check with your doctor or nurse as soon as possible:Less common:
+Check with your doctor as soon as possible if any of the following side effects occur while taking mumps virus vaccine / rubella virus vaccine:Less common

 - Pain or tenderness of eyes